-The previous article has described how the promotion exercise works in theory, with three levels of ‘merit comparison’ along the exercise (at Directorate-General level, by the Joint Promotion Committees and their preparatory groups, and finally by the AIPN) on the basis of comprehensive and unambiguous appraisals.
+Elsewhere we explain how the promotion exercise works in theory, with three levels of ‘merit comparison’ along the exercise (at directorate-general level, by the Joint Promotion Committees and their preparatory groups, and finally by the appointing authority (AIPN)) on the basis of comprehensive and unambiguous appraisals.
 Continue reading Reform of the promotion system

 Let us take a trip back in time.
 The main character of our story is the EU Commission.
 The year is 2002.
 The drive for administrative reform after the resignation of the Santer Commission has already given birth to the Kinnock Reform programme enshrined in the White paper of 2000.
 Put aside the well-known dramatic consequences for the new recruits and the fragmentation of the workforce, this reform also suggested a decentralisation for the administrative and financial services of the Commission.
 The underlying idea was that such a decentralisation would lead to modernisation and more efficient use of resources.
 Continue reading Modernisation of HR: the experiment goes on